sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/CroppedText/README.md

 ```
 <div style={{maxWidth: '400px'}}>
-    <CroppedText>The next sentence is false.
-The previous sentence is true.</CroppedText>
+    <CroppedText>The great next sentence is false.
+The previous great sentence is really great and true.</CroppedText>
 </div>
 ```